jrothsqi/processparser/README.md

 **Usage:**

-Before running for the first time, if you have placed baseprocess.txt in a different directory than the python script, open processparser.py in a text editor and change the following line (immediately after the import statements) to reflect its location:
+Before running for the first time, if you are not using the default baseprocess.txt file and/or have placed baseprocess.txt in a different directory than the python script, open processparser.py in a text editor and change the `processFile` value in the configuration section (below the import statements).

-`filehere = open("baseprocess.txt", "r")`

-Run `python processparser.py` from a non-privileged account (such as www-data).
+Run `python processparser.py >> /LOG_FILE_LOCATION_HERE 2>&1 &` from a non-privileged account (such as www-data).

 Server will begin listening on 127.0.0.1:8080